 - Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
-For approximate weights, refer to Specifications. - See Figure 3-11.
+For approximate weights, refer to Specifications. - 2.
+See Figure 3-12.
 Close and lock all hoods and doors and stow the lights as shown. - 3.
 Verify the cradle locking pin is in place. - 4.
-When lifting the light tower and trailer, attach any slings, chains or hooks directly to the central lifting eye (A). - Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - 6.
-Use the upper (B) or lower forklift pockets (C) with care.
+When lifting the light tower and trailer, attach any slings, chains or hooks directly to the central lifting eye (A). - 5.
+Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - 6.
+Use the upper (B) or lower (C) forklift pockets with care.
 Approach the unit as perpendicular as possible to avoid any damage to the unit.
-Make sure the mast winch handles or any other obstructions are clear of the forklift tines before lifting.
+Verify the mast winch handles or any other obstructions are clear of the forklift tines before lifting.